Nothing grows here

 - Schloss Leopoldskron and The Sound of Music

-- When the Krampus bypass in Salzburg
+- When the Krampus gets around in Salzburg

 - So a visit to Castle Mildenstein is an experience